samdoidge/samdoidge.com/_posts/2015-02-24-fun-command-line-variables.md

 ### Command Line Variables ###

 You have a bash script that needs to FTP somewhere and want to test part of the script works outside of the whole script?
 Run it in the command line.
-'But it has configruation variables' I hear you cry!
+'But it has configuration variables' I hear you cry!

 Paste them into the command line.
 You don't have to have type out a huge command copy and pasting the values in, use them exactly like bash does.
 The variables will be set for your incoming command.